Introduction to Struts

 - Troubleshooting is done easily, and the application solves the errors fast to create JSPs.

-- The tags, resources, classes, and servlets are combined together, and hence the result is always in synergistic format.
+- The tags, resources, classes, and servlets are combined together, and hence the result is always in a synergistic format.

 - The modules in the framework help to import and do the work with very little coding.

 - The database values are converted to objects and vice-versa, which helps in the easy communication of Java as an object-oriented language.

 - Validation is done automatically, and file upload and download are carried out easily using the Action servlet.

 - Security and database integrity is more in Struts which makes the developers use this application more often.